umbraco/UmbracoDocs/Umbraco-Cloud/Deployment/Deploy-Operations/index.md

 ## What operations can you run using Deploy?

-With Umbraco Deploy you can run different operations:
+With Umbraco Deploy, you can run different operations:

 * [Deploying Schema from Data Files on your Cloud Environments](Deploy-schema)
 * [Extract Schema to Data Files](Extract-schema-to-data-files)